 “Hey everybody, you won't believe my weekend!
 We had to call out the fire service because someone set fire to the big bin in the car park.
 My partner was panicking but the person on the phone was lovely and calmed her down”

 There is nothing more personal to you than your name and how you identify.
 Even if you're cisgender, you'll know how uncomfortable it feels when someone mispronounces your name, uses a name that isn't yours or assumes your gender before they meet you.

-When you compound that discomfort with the hundreds of years of oppression and discrimination that trans and gender-expansive people have faced, you can imagine how painful it is for someone with a different gender expression to be misgendered.
+When you compound that discomfort with the hundreds of years of oppression and discrimination that transgender folks and gender-nonconforming people have faced, you can imagine how painful it is for someone with a different gender expression to be misgendered.

-For people who are trans, non-binary, genderfluid, or have a gender identity outside of the binary, being referred to by the wrong pronouns can cause a lot of pain, regardless of if someone is struggling with gender dysphoria.
+For non-binary people, genderfluid people, or transgender individuals, being referred to by the wrong pronouns can cause a lot of pain, regardless of if someone is struggling with gender dysphoria.

-To build an inclusive and diverse workplace, it’s important to understand that people use gender pronouns outside of the binary.
-Not only that, but you need to foster a culture that doesn’t regard these pronouns as “preferred”, but rather, a fact of an employee’s identity.
+To build an inclusive and diverse workplace, it's important to understand that there are people who do not identify with most commonly used pronouns.
+Not only that, but you need to foster a culture that doesn't regard pronouns used by non-cisgender people as “preferred”, but rather, a fact of an employee's identity.

 What You Should Do If You Get Someone's Gender Pronouns Wrong

-With that being said, there’s no excuse in the modern world for people to not make the effort to be more inclusive.
-So, you need to understand how to go about correcting yourself when you get someone’s pronouns wrong.
+With that being said, there's no excuse in the modern world for people to not make the effort to learn the pronoun a person identifies themselves with.
+So, you need to understand how to go about correcting yourself when you get someone's pronouns wrong.